How To Clean Asparagus

 Cleaning asparagus requires a slightly different approach from other vegetables.
-Here are the things you need to do to get it ready for cooking.
+Here are the things you need to do before you begin cooking asparagus.

 The Cleaning Process

-First off, you don’t need to immerse it in water.
+Firstly, you do not need to immerse asparagus in water.
 A lot of vegetables require you to wash them first.
-That isn’t required here.
+That is not the case with our asparagus.
 Hold the stalks beneath running water.
-Rub them together but not too roughly.
+Rub them together, but do not do this too roughly.
 To clean the tips, you should turn the spears upside down.

 Cutting the Spears

 The thin spears can be eaten.
-However, it’s necessary to cut a little bit of the ends.
+However, it is necessary to cut a small portion of the ends.
 Thicker spears are a little different.
-When cleaning asparagus of this type, the spears need to be sliced at the hard sections.
+While cleaning asparagus of this type, the spears need to be sliced at the hard sections.

 Find the section by grabbing one cut end.
 Hold the middle spear with your other hand.
 Snap it until it breaks.
 Throw the cut end away.
 While the spears are edible, some people like to take them out entirely.

-It’s totally up to the recipe you’re making.
-Some require the spears to be there, while others don’t.
-Peeling usually isn’t done either.
+It is totally up to the recipe you are making.
+Some require the spears to be there, while others do not need them.
+Peeling is not done usually.

 Selecting Asparagus